mdavidsaver/ci-core-dumper/README.md

 -----------------------

 Test crashes should be rare.
-So the best case is that ci-core-dumper is install but never used.
+So the best case is that ci-core-dumper is installed but never used.
 There is a risk of false negatives if some issue prevents ci-core-dumper from functioning correctly. eg. omitting 'ulimit -c unlimited'.

-When first setting up a new build to use ci-core-dumper it is highly recommended to initially include "ci-core-dumper crash --direct" as shown above.
+When first setting up a new build to use ci-core-dumper it is highly recommended to initially include "python -m ci_core_dumper crash --direct" as shown above.
 This should produce a core, cause the CI build to fail, and result in a report.

-An option for later testing is to include "ci-core-dumper crash" which will produce a core file from a sub-process and then return 0.
+An option for later testing is to include "python -m ci_core_dumper crash" which will produce a core file from a sub-process and then return 0.
 This will not fail the build by itself.
 However, if the build fails for other reasons, the report should show